hjupter/documentation/game-creator-2/state-machine-2/getting-started.md

 Double-click your new State Machine asset to open the Graph Editor.

-You'll see an empty canvas with a toolbar at the top.

-## Step 3: Add a Start Node

-Every state machine needs at least one entry point:

-1. Right-click anywhere on the canvas
-2. Select **Create Node → Start**

-The Start node will execute immediately when the state machine runs.
+You'll see a canvas with a **Start Node** and **Exit Node** already created.
+These nodes are automatically added to every new state machine and cannot be deleted.

-## Step 4: Add an Actions Node
+## Step 3: Add an Actions Node

 Let's add some behavior: